codeccoop/posts-bridge/posts-bridge/readme.txt

 **Remote fields**
 Dynamically load backend data on render time and replace the post HTML with remote data.

-**Templates**
-Use pre-built templates to integrate well known backends with post type collections in minutes.

 **REST API endpoints**
 Forms Bridge registers custom REST API endpoints for each bridge to easily connect to WordPress from your backend over HTTP requests.